 Vedanta does something structurally different.
 It does not say the guilt is exaggerated.
 It does not say your mistakes were small.
 It says: look carefully at what guilt actually requires in order to exist.

 Guilt requires a bearer.
-It needs an “I” to whom the action permanently belongs – an “I” that existed before the action, performed it, and continues to exist after it, stained by what it did.
+It needs an “I” to whom the action permanently belongs, an “I” that existed before the action, performed it, and continues to exist after it, stained by what it did.
 That “I” must be the same across time: the one who chose, the one who remembers choosing, and the one now suffering the memory.
-If that continuous, acting “I” is your fundamental identity, then yes – you are defined by what you did.
+If that continuous, acting “I” is your fundamental identity, then yes, you are defined by what you did.
 The guilt has legitimate ground.

 The confusion that makes this feel like mere consolation is universal: because the guilt is vivid and the Self is silent, we take the vivid thing for the real one.
 Loudness is mistaken for primacy.
-But the screen is more fundamental than any image projected onto it, precisely because the screen asks nothing of the image in order to remain what it is.
+But the screen is more fundamental than any image projected onto it, because the screen asks nothing of the image in order to remain what it is.
+What you did belongs to the mind.
+What you are is prior to the mind.

 But there is an objection gathering here, and it deserves a direct answer: if past choices are mithyā and do not define the Self, does that make accountability optional?